 - Southwest Airlines is a major low-cost carrier in the United States, known for its friendly service and affordable fares.

-- Southwest Airlines currently does not operate any international flights, but it has announced plans to expand to destinations in Central America and the Caribbean.
+- Southwest Airlines operates international flights to destinations in Mexico, Central America, and the Caribbean.

-- Flying Southwest Airlines to Japan offers benefits such as affordable fares, convenient connections, and excellent customer service.
+- Flying with Southwest Airlines and its partners to Japan offers benefits such as affordable fares, convenient connections, and excellent customer service.

 Southwest Airlines International Destinations